JohnSnowLabs/langtest/docs/pages/task/text-classification.md

 | [**Representation**](/docs/pages/tests/test#representation-tests)      | CSV and HuggingFace Datasets |

-To get more information about the supported data, click [here](/docs/pages/docs/data).
+To get more information about the supported data, click [here](/docs/pages/docs/data#text-classification).

 </div><div class="h3-box" markdown="1">

 #### Task Specification

-When specifying the task for Named Entity Recognition (NER), use the following format:
+When specifying the task for Text Classification, use the following format:

 **task**: `str`